DrShaun1/rover_science_copy1/README.md

-# rover_science_copy1
+# rover_science
-Cloned repo of science assay
+ROS2 package for controlling science of the URC 2025 rover.